colson28195/Hearing-Loss-Prediction-Project/documents/proposal.md

 4. Logistic Regression - Logisitic regression is a statistical model that can compute the odds of a record lying in a class after the model has been trained.
 If the odds of the record corresponding to a class is high, it will assign it to that particular class and if the odds are low, it shall assign that record to the other class.
 This model is simple to implement but lack accuracy and hence provides relatively bad predictions.

-Once we have run the above models, we shall analyse and compare results of them all to the ROC curve and provide insights as to which model is the optimum model to diagnose ear condidtions.
+After all models are trained, comparisons will be made to evaluate each model's performance, using accuracy rate, specificity and sensitivity.
+The models will also be compared against the ROC curve to provide insights as to which model is the optimum model to diagnose ear condidtions.

 ## Project Management Timeline
 - GANTT chart needed for the team includes progress of the project, team meetings and task and deadlines.
-(attached as seperate file - Team_Gantt_Chart.xlsx)

-- GANTT chart for the client includes progress of the project, client meetings and milestones.
-(attached as seperate file - Client_Gantt_Chart.xlsx)
+(attached as seperate file - Gantt_Charts.xlsx)

 ## Appendix